facebookresearch/baspacho/README.md

 ## Reordering algorithms Approximate Minimum Degree (AMD)

 BaSpaCho can use either the implementation in Eigen of AMD (by default), or the version in library AMD as part of SuiteSparse.
+Add `-DUSE_SUITESPARSE_AMD=1` to the build step to use the implementation in SuiteSparse instead of Eigen.

 ## Caveats